 I think of fajitas being somewhere between a taco and a burrito.
 They originated as Tex-Mex meal consisting of grilled steak served in a tortilla.
 Actually, the word “fajita” used to refer to the strips of meat rather than the meal, with “faja” meaning “strip”.

 It was in the 90s that restaurants started adding fajitas to their menus.
 They are now served with different types of filling, including vegetables.
-The filling is usually cooked with peppers and onions, and the tortillas can be topped with all manor of condiments, such as guacamole, sour cream, and salsa.
+The filling is usually cooked with peppers and onions, and the tortillas can be topped with all manner of condiments, such as guacamole, sour cream, and salsa.

 I used to make Portobello mushroom fajitas on a regular basis, but we’ve had to cut back on our mushroom intake, as they tend to make Dennis’s gout flare up.
 These days, I’ve been making them with Soy Curls instead.
 As you probably know by now, I loves me some Soy Curls.